firtk/instagramdownloader/README.md

 ## Note!

 The script depends on the page source code.
-So if Instagram decides to change their tag names this script will not work until the regular expressions updated.
+So if Instagram decides to change their tag names or source code generation method this script will not work until the script update.

 ## Disclaimer